ClaudiaValverde/FPDS/Machine_Learning/README.md

 The course was divided by 3 blocks:
-1) Main practical concerns to deploy a ML model
+1) Main practical concerns to deploy a ML model (introduction, about data, performance measures, ...)
-2) ML theory
+2) ML theory (overfitting, optimization, regularization, ...)
-3) ML famlies of models
+3) ML famlies of models (linear models, ensembles, neural networks, unsupervised maniofold learning, dimentionality reduction, mixture models and clustering)

 Each teoretical topic consisted of a notebook with theory, examples and exercises.
 At the end of the topic a small quiz was done.